Ara Pacis: Exterior wall decoration

 Processional friezes: The long processional friezes on the north and south walls depict a state ceremony held for the dedication of the altar.
 The figures are advancing toward the west side, where the sacrificial ritual would have taken place.
-The procession includes members from major priestly colleges (the Pontifices, Septemviri, and Quindecimviri), Roman magistrates carrying fasces. to show authority, attendants, and identifiable members of the imperial househole (Augustus, Agrippa, Livia, Tiberius, and Julia).
+The procession includes members from major priestly colleges (the Pontifices, Septemviri, and Quindecimviri), Roman magistrates carrying fasces. to show authority, attendants, and identifiable members of the imperial household (Augustus, Agrippa, Livia, Tiberius, and Julia).
 The participants of the procession represent the religious and political power structure that supported Augustus and legitimized his rule.
 Women and children appear prominently in these scenes, a notable change from earlier Roman public monuments.
 Scholars often interpret their presence as reinforcing Augustus's social and moral reforms, particularly his emphasis on family life and generational continuity.
 The inclusion of several foreign children has been interpreted as a representation of Rome's expanding empire and integration of diversity under the Roman rule.
 The figures are carved in a naturalistic manner, with overlapping poses, and the artists use differences in clothing, hairstyles, and gestures to distinguish individuals and groups without relying on inscriptions.